Telephone number, if you want to be on the Rush Limbaugh program today, we're going to get the phone calls in an L GIFO.

 I'm glad Broder finally got in the game here on this, but you talk about having experience of running big organizations or turning failing financial organizations around.

-That experience is gonna be found in droves on the Republican side, nowhere to be found on the Democrat side.
+That experience is going to be found in droves on the Republican side, nowhere to be found on the Democrat side.

 And Mitt has experience in the private sector as well as government.